 Limited re-entry is permitted at Great American Ball Park.

-New in 2018, Guests can use the re-entry system by reporting to the designated gates at the Gapper's Alley, to have their ticket marked.
-Guests are subject to metal detection screening upon re-entry and there will be no carry in items permitted through the re-entry gate.
+Guests can use the re-entry system by reporting to the designated gates at the Gapper’s Alley, to have their ticket marked.
+Guests are subject to metal detection screening upon re-entry and there will be no carry-in items permitted through the re-entry gate.
 If a Guest uses any other gate, other than the designated gate for re-entry to exit they will not be able to partake in the re-entry service.

 Public Restrooms are conveniently located throughout Great American Ball Park.
 All restrooms at Great American Ball Park have diaper-changing stations available and are accessible to Guests with disabilities.
 The top of the next page contains a list of sections where public restrooms are located throughout the ballpark:

-On the façade located under the Press Box in Great American Ball Park are all the retired Reds numbers.
-The nine Reds who have had their numbers retired are #1 Fred Hutchinson, #5 Johnny Bench, #8 Joe Morgan, #10 Sparky Anderson, #11 Barry Larkin, #13 David Concepcion, #14 Pete Rose, #18 Ted Kluszewski, #20 Frank Robinson and #24 Tony Perez.
-All Major League Baseball teams have retired #42 to honor Jackie Robinson's contributions to the game of baseball.
+On the façade located under the Boone County Bourbon Press Club and Broadcast Booths in Great American Ball Park are all the retired Reds numbers.
+The 10 Reds who have had their numbers retired are #1 Fred Hutchinson, #5 Johnny Bench, #8 Joe Morgan, #10 Sparky Anderson, #11 Barry Larkin, #13 David Concepcion, #14 Pete Rose, #18 Ted Kluszewski, #20 Frank Robinson and #24 Tony Perez.
+All Major League Baseball teams have retired #42 to honor Jackie Robinson’s contributions to the game of baseball.

 Also on the façade are the retired microphones of Waite Hoyt, Joe Nuxhall and Marty Brennaman.
 Retired in 2007, these microphones symbolize three of the great radio broadcasters that have called Reds games throughout the years.

 For $35, you can deliver a special message to commemorate a birthday, anniversary, marriage proposal or other special moments at Great American Ball Park.
-Message length is limited to 50 characters and the ordering deadline is three business days before the game date.
-To order a scoreboard message, visit reds.com/messages or call the Promotional Events Department at (513) 765-7100.
+Message length is limited to 50 characters and the ordering deadline is two business days before the game date.
+To order a scoreboard message, visit www.reds.com/messages or call the Promotional Events Department at (513) 765-7100.

-The Reds offer a variety of season ticket packages, including full-season, weekday, weekend and mini-plans.
-For more information on season tickets, please call the Season Sales department at (513) 765-7500.
+The Reds offer a variety of Season Ticket Memberships, including full-season, weekday, weekend and mini-plans.
+For more information on season tickets, please contact us at [email protected] or (513) 765-7500.

 The central focus of ballpark management is to provide a safe environment.
 Cincinnati is in an area of the county where severe weather can arise quickly and become a safety concern for Guests throughout the season.
 Therefore, weather is continuously monitored through local and regional sources.
 Additionally, Great American Ball Park is a recognized Storm Ready Facility through the National Weather Service.